geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 ## Code Editor: Overview

 The Earth Engine JavaScript API has a integrated development environment (IDE) designed to make computing in GEE easy for users.
+This IDE is called the Code Editor.
+In this tutorial, we will go over many of the functionalities described identified in this figure, but for a more exhaustive description see the [Earth Engine Code Editor help page](https://developers.google.com/earth-engine/playground#api-reference-docs-tab) in the GEE User Guides.

+## Exercise: Exploring the Code Editor

+## Coding things

-This IDE is called the Code Editor.To use GEE, type the url for the code editor into your browser: [code.earthengine.google.com](code.earthengine.google.com)
+The Code Editor has number of features to help make programming in this environment easier.
+To access the Code Editor, type the following url into your browser: [code.earthengine.google.com](code.earthengine.google.com)

 A  webpage like the following (without annotations) should appear:

 <br>
 <img src="../fig/02_codeeditor.png" border = "10">
 <br><br>

-In this tutorial, we will go over many of the functionalities described identified in this figure, but for a more exhaustive description see the [Earth Engine Code Editor help page](https://developers.google.com/earth-engine/playground#api-reference-docs-tab) in the GEE User Guides.

-## Coding things

-The Code Editor has number of features to help make programming in this environment easier.

 ### Search toolbar